adamkdean/akd-sh/workspace/posts/2018-08-01-15-24-00-mount-docker-volume-locally.md

 Here is something that's cool.

-You can have a docker volume, `docker volume create example`, and you can mount these volumes to containers, `docker run -v example:/path image`.
+You can have a docker volume, `docker volume create example`, and you can mount this volume to a container, `docker run -v example:/path image`.
 You can also mount local directories to containers, `docker run -v $(pwd)/local:/path image`.
 But something you can't do, is mount a local directory to volume.

 Scenario: you have a volume, you have a container using that volume, and you have some software that needs to access that volume data locally, outside of docker.